 (As soon as I had that thought, I realized that perhaps my abbreviated meditation time had allowed a boastful and ugly spirit to take hold of my heart.
 Shamed, I firmly resolved to return to full meditation times once again.
 Cutting spiritual corners was perhaps not the best way to arrive at my goal, after all.)

-The final Tibetan Breeze Pro Coil Cooling Kit for a two-flipper Spike2 game consists of two fans secured to two custom brackets with 4 button top screws and 4 square nuts, as well as a two part, modular wiring harness with a fuse and bleed-back protection by means of a rectifier diode.
-It also includes instructions that make installation a...breeze.
+The final SLE Tibetan Breeze Coil Cooling Kit for Spike2 features three industry-leading quiet fans secured to three custom brackets with 4 karma glide mounts on each bracket, as well as a two part, modular wiring harness with a fuse and bleed-back protection by means of a rectifier diode.
+It also includes mounting hardware, an installation tool, and instructions that make installation a...breeze.

 Now that this kit exists, the benefit is yours to claim.
 All you need to do is purchase a kit and spend 10-15 minutes installing it in your Pro, Premium, LE or Super LE Spike2 pinball machine.
 I have tested it on Stranger Things, Teenage Mutant Ninja Turtles, and Iron Maiden and all benefit from the breezes it creates.
 As time progresses, I will test them all with my temperature probes and report my findings.
 The chart in the pictures shows the results of the machines as I test them.
 I have no doubt that I will eventually find that this kit will provide benefit on all Spike2 machines, but some more than others based on how their uncooled flipper coils perform.